-The UHS COVID-19 Task Force has been working steadily throughout the summer months to understand and interpret guidance from the state, county, and San Francisco Department of Health and other agencies in order to create a comprehensive and flexible plan for the eventual reopening of our campus.
-We use our core values to ensure that we are aligning our decision-making and our policies and procedures in ways that support our entire community.
+The UHS COVID-19 Task Force has been working steadily since March to understand and interpret guidance from the state, county, and San Francisco Department of Health and other agencies in order to create a comprehensive and flexible plan for the reopening of our campus.
+We use our core values to ensure that we are aligning our decision-making and our policies and procedures in ways that adhere to state, county and city regulations and support our entire community.

 We want to begin by recognizing the UHS faculty and staff who have shown extraordinary dedication to our students and our program since the beginning of this pandemic.
 Our teachers quickly adjusted their practices to a remote platform, engaged in additional training during the summer, and managed their own lives during this shelter-in-place order.
-For many of them this included supporting their families, including children engaging in their own virtual education, during this complex and dynamic time.
 Our essential staff has been on campus as needed and many have moved entire offices and programs into their homes.
 Supporting our employees’ well-being and their ability to provide a robust educational program is key as we consider our readiness to begin in-person learning on campus.

 UHS has and will continue to place health and wellness at the center of our planning; appreciating that while we cannot eliminate risk, we can mitigate it by creating a set of clear practices, protocols, and shared responsibilities that we must adhere to as a community.

 We are publishing this reopening plan in October to give our community ample time to prepare for our return to campus.